FAQs

 Yes!
 Submit as many ideas as you like, but no more than one qualifying submission will be advanced to final round.

 Yes!
-If your idea has applications related to both retina and anterior segment, feel free to submit to both competitions.
+If your idea has applications to both posterior and anterior segments, feel free to submit for both ASCRS and AAO competitions.